Sending your employees on an all-expenses-paid vacation sends a message that’s loud and clear: You appreciate them and care about their well-being.

 3. Unforgettable Incentive Trip Invitations

 For the employees who earned their trip, sending them mailers leading up to the day they leave can build more momentum around an already exciting opportunity—and will also show how appreciative you are of their accomplishments.
-This could include sunglasses if you’re going somewhere tropical, or a branded water bottle that matches with the theme of the trip.
+This could include sunglasses if you’re going somewhere tropical or a branded water bottle that matches the theme of the trip.
 Going near water?
 Think about a dry bag or a custom waterproof phone case.
 Everything from the packaging to the gifts inside can match the visual identity of the trip’s overarching theme.
-Along with these gifts, you’ll of course want to send them an official letter inviting them on the trip.
+Along with these gifts, you’ll, of course, want to send them an official letter inviting them on the trip.

 4. Incentive Trip Gift Ideas & Activities